Retirement Life

 The rising cost of living is one of the biggest threats for retirees.
 Over a thirty year retirement, inflation can eat away at the purchasing power of the money you have carefully saved.
 Investing conservatively reduces your risk of monetary loss, but the returns on conservative investments don’t keep pace with inflation.
 A sound investment strategy based on a diversified portfolio will provide the right balance between security and return.
 Setting up such a portfolio is best done with advice.

-How Lifetime Retirement Income helps you manage your inflation risk?
+How Lifetime Retirement Income helps manage your inflation risk?

 4. Interest rate risk